 |a: base rate||is the prior probability of the proposition in the absence of specific belief or disbelief.
 The default value is the relative atomicity, i.e. 0.5 for a binary state space containing the proposition and its negation.|

-Opinions can be visualized on opinion triangles.
+Opinions can be visualized on opinion triangles as shown below.
 A blue point represents a (b,d,u) triple.
 The b,d,u-axes run from one side to the opposite vertex indicated by the letters b, d and u.
 For example, a strong positive opinion is represented by a point towards the bottom right b-vertex.
-The base rate, also called relative atomicity, is shown as a pointer along the base line, and the projected probability, P, is formed by projecting the opinion onto the base, parallel to the base rate `projector' line.
+The base rate 'a' is shown as a pointer along the base line, and the projected probability 'P' is formed by projecting the opinion point onto the base, in parallel with the base rate 'director' line.